section-engineering-education/engineering-education/articles/npm-vs-npx-what-is-the-difference/index.md

 [NPX](https://www.npmjs.com/package/npx) is an NPM package Executor.
 Initially, NPX was lauched in [July 2017](https://nodejs.dev/learn/the-npx-nodejs-package-runner); this was just an NPM package that could be installed like other NPM packages.
 Currently, NPX is bundled with NPM.
 When you install the NPM version 5.2.0 or higher, you get NPX installed in your system.
 NPX executes packages without installing them.

 ### How NPM treat Node.js packages

 It sets up modules such that Node.js can locate them to manage their dependencies intelligently.

 When using NPM, there are two ways to install a package into your local computer.

-- Locally

-When a package is installed locally, It is installed to the `./node_modules/.bin/` local project directory.
+- Locally: When a package is installed locally, It is installed to the `./node_modules/.bin/` local project directory.

-- Globally

-A global package is installed in the user environment path. `/usr/local/bin` for Linus and `AppData%/npm` for Windows.
+- Globally: A global package is installed in the user environment path. `/usr/local/bin` for Linux and `AppData%/npm` for Windows.

 When you install executables using NPM, Node.js links them either from the local or global path.
 As a package manager, NPM does not execute a package directly.